-- To support community groups and educational facilities to deliver local habitat protection, species protection and restoration projects. - To protect and restore habitats that WWF identifies as a priority. - To promote increased coordination of habitat protection and ecological restoration on a grander scale. - To raise awareness of biodiversity and conservation in the wider community. - To encourage communities to become guardians of their environment, becoming active partners in protecting, sustaining and restoring our biodiversity for present and future generations. - To increase the scale and effectiveness of community-led conservation action.
+- Support community groups and educational facilities to deliver conservation impact through projects. - Contribute to nature positive climate action to address the twin crises of biodiversity loss and climate change. - Increase native plant and animal species, improve the health of habitats and ecosystems, and increase biodiversity. - Raise awareness about the importance of the environment and conservation in the wider community. - Encourage communities to become guardians of their environment, becoming active partners in protecting, sustaining, and restoring our biodiversity for present and future generations. - Promote connectivity and coordination across landscapes to increase the scale and effectiveness of community-led conservation action. - Support the role of Māori as kaitiaki and promote traditional Māori practices of caring for the environment.

-for a living planet \degree
+for a living planet $\degree$